After School Snacks Kids Will Love!

 At one point in our 5 minutes (but seems to last a lot longer) car ride to get home, my daughter looks at me and says “Mom, we need food to survive.
 And I’m so hungry, I’m not going to survive today.”
 Ooooohhhhhh, I think you’ll make it!

 But here’s the thing.
-They already had lunch, and dinner is only a couple hours away.
+They already had lunch, and dinner is only a couple of hours away.
 You can’t ruin their appetite for dinner, but you can’t let them DIE!
 And the only option in the house is a box of Twinkies you forgot you had, but they, of course, find easily.

 You can whip up a beautifully decorated plate of healthy and delicious snacks like June Cleaver and your children will look at you lovingly as they finish their homework with smiles….
 Yeah right!
 OR…. you can check out this list of fun, EASY, and not-too-bad for them after school snacks that ANY mom can make.